-Biden to order sweeping cryptocurrency review, setting stage for regulation
+Biden orders sweeping cryptocurrency review, setting stage for regulation

 Industry leaders are greeting the White House order as a win for the sector.
 “Today, as democracies confront the greatest threat to global order in this century, we had a breakthrough,” Tomicah Tillemann, a former State Department official who recently joined an as-yet unnamed venture capital firm investing in blockchain-based companies, wrote in a Medium post.
 “The Executive Order will inaugurate a serious, sustained discussion about how to build the policy architecture of a better internet.
 This is a debate Americans deserve.”

-Circle CEO Jeremy Allaire, whose company issues the world’s second-most popular stablecoin, wrote on Twitter that the order signals the U.S. “seems to be taking on the reality that digital assets represent one of the most significant technologies and infrastructures for the 21st century; it’s rewarding to see this from the WH after so many of us have been making the case for 9+ years.”
+Circle chief executive Jeremy Allaire, whose company issues the world’s second-most popular stablecoin, wrote on Twitter that the order signals that the U.S. “seems to be taking on the reality that digital assets represent one of the most significant technologies and infrastructures for the 21st century; it’s rewarding to see this from the WH after so many of us have been making the case for 9+ years.”